szajbus/saxy/README.md

       Kindle Touch - Simple-to-use touchscreen with built-in WIFI. http://amazon.com/kindle_touch_thumb.jpg

-Saxy supports Enumerable, so you can use it's goodies to your comfort without building intermediate arrays:
+Saxy supports Enumerable, so you can use its goodies to your comfort without building intermediate arrays:

     Saxy.parse("filename.xml", "product").map do |object|
       # map OpenStructs to ActiveRecord instances, etc.